arduino/serial-discovery/README.md

 `HELLO 1 "arduino-cli"`

-in this case the protocol version requested by the clien is `1` (at the moment of writing there were no other revisions of the protocol).
+in this case the protocol version requested by the client is `1` (at the moment of writing there were no other revisions of the protocol).
 The response to the command is:

 ```json